TobiaszGans/TobiaszGans/README.md

 - 👀 I’m interested in smart buildings, IT infrastructure, networking, and security.
 - 🌱 I’m currently learning Python, Linux and VMs.

-I'm using a homelab comprised of a KNX/Loxone smarthome and synology NAS to learn in practice topics that are interesting to me.
+I'm using a homelab comprised of a KNX/Loxone smarthome and synology NAS to learn and practice tools and topics that I'm interested in.

 <!---
 TobiaszGans/TobiaszGans is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.